 In 1997, Joe became a coach for the Allentown Ambassadors, a position he would hold for three seasons under Ed Ott.
 In 2000, he was named as the team’s on-field skipper and spent two seasons in that role, making it to the playoffs in 2001.

 The next season he would become the first manager of the Gary Southshore RailCats.
 The team went 35-55 in their first season, a pretty remarkable record considering that the Railcats did not have a home stadium, so they played all 90-games on the road that year.

 Creating Prosperity in New Jersey

 In 2003, Joe Calfapietra left Gary Southshore and took the job as skipper of the New Jersey Jackals in the former Northeast League.
-The success was instantaneous, as his team went 52-37 in his first season and they were won the league title.
+The success was instantaneous, as his team went 52-37 in his first season and would go 54-39 in his second, winning the Northeast League title.

 Two years later, the Jackals would become a part of the Can-Am Association and it would take a few years for Joe’s team to have the same kind of success.
 He had set a pretty high bar in 2003 and, over the next five seasons, New Jersey made the playoffs just one time.

 However, in 2010, the team started an impressive run.
 That season the team went 42-50 and made it to the playoffs.
 The next season they would finish 57-36, beginning a run of five straight trips to the Can-Am title series.
 His team won at least 54-games in every one of those years.

 Last season, New Jersey had their best year under his direction.
 The team went 62-38 and advanced to the playoffs once again.
 However, after the season, the team was sold and Joe was looking for a new opportunity.

 “I was there for a long time and we did have success.
 We were in the championship series five years in a row, and we won a championship in 2004.
 We also got a lot of players signed with organizations.
 We had accomplished a lot there and so I was just looking for something different.”